-Like pretty much all Sole products, the LCB is built to perform.
+Like any other Sole machine, the LCB is built to perform.

-The spec sheet for this stationary bike is impressive, but highlights include a 30 lb flywheel, 40 resistance levels, and a quite generous warranty.
+The spec sheet for this stationary bike is impressive, but highlights include a 27 lb flywheel, 40 resistance levels, and a fully-adjustable seat.

-It also comes with some interesting tech features that add to overall enjoyment, including a 10″ touchscreen console, bluetooth speakers, wireless charging, and screen-mirroring capabilities.
+It also comes with some interesting tech features that add to overall enjoyment, including a 10″ touchscreen console with built-in entertainment apps, free streaming workout access (Sole+) and screen mirroring.

 Long story short- yes, the LCB is likely the best stationary exercise bike in its price class.